1ugia/bankTech/README.md

 As a user,
 so I am inputting correct data,
 I'd like to make sure that I can only insert Integers and floats only.

+As a user,
+I want to not be able to input negative amounts of money.
 ---

 As a user,
-So I can see the useage of my account,
+So I can see the use of my account,
-I'd like to be able to see a print out of statemnet - date, amount, balance.
+I'd like to be able to see a print out of statement - date, amount, balance.
 ```

 ## Domain Model